Skip to Content

 What harissa paste should I use?

-I usually use a rose harissa paste made by Belazu, it is commonly available in most UK supermarkets.
+I usually use a rose harissa paste made by Belazu, which is commonly available in most UK supermarkets.

 Do I have to add rose water?